Adversarial Examples: Opportunities and Challenges: Adversarial Examples

 \subsubsection{Robustness}

-The robustness of machine learning models is related to the classification accuracy \cite{Su}, \cite{Rozsa2017}.
-Better machine learning models are less vulnerable to AEs.
+The robustness of ML models is related to the classification accuracy \cite{Su}, \cite{Rozsa2017}.
+Better ML models are less vulnerable to AEs.
 Robustness is a metric to evaluate the resilience of DNNs to AEs.
 In general, a robust DNN model has two features \cite{Carlini2016} \cite{Fawzi2018}: \begin{itemize} \item The model has high accuracy both inside and outside of the dataset; \end{itemize}

 \begin{itemize} \item The classifier of a smoothing model can classify inputs consistently near a given example. \end{itemize}